Queries over infinite streams

 heartbeat(0.5)

-The query is an example of a continuous query (CQ) since it continuously produces an infinite stream of results until you explicitly stop it by pressing the stop button.
+The query is an example of a continuous query (CQ) since it continuously produces an infinite stream of elements until you explicitly stop it by pressing the stop button.

 heartbeat